xanxit/sql-editor/README.md

 # SQL QUERY EDITOR

-This [SQL Query Editor](https://sql-editor-task.vercel.app/). was made by using React JS, Tailwind CSS and React-table.
+This [SQL Query Editor](https://sql-editor-task.vercel.app/). was made by using [React JS](https://reactjs.org/), [Tailwind CSS](https://tailwindcss.com/), [React-table](https://react-table.tanstack.com/) and [React Toastify](https://github.com/fkhadra/react-toastify#readme).
 I have created this SQL Query Editor for the front-end internship opportunity at Atlan.
-It's sole purpose is to run query over certain random data set taken from [here](https://github.com/graphql-compose/graphql-compose-examples/tree/master/examples/northwind/data/csv).I have built a tab switching query editor where one could even write queries and as well as switch between tabs of the tables  to get the data and one could even save the queries which they want to use in the future.
+It's sole purpose is to run query over certain random data set taken from [here](https://github.com/graphql-compose/graphql-compose-examples/tree/master/examples/northwind/data/csv).
+I have built a tab switching query editor where one could even write queries and as well as switch between tabs of the tables  to get the data and one could even save the queries which they want to use in the future.

 ## FEATURES